brdowden/ros_simple_pick_place/README.md

 # ros_simple_pick_place
 Simple pick &amp; place ros program with associated gui
-# MoveIt Pick and Place - Python version
+# Simple Python Ros Pick and Place

-The repository is a Python version of [this MoveIt tutorial](http://docs.ros.org/en/melodic/api/moveit_tutorials/html/index.html) on pick and place with slight changes. `moveit_msgs::Grasp` is not used.
+This repository is a simple python pick and place application with a built in GUI and some additional features built into it.

 <p align="center">
   <img src="./demo.gif" alt="gen3_lite rviz demo">